 Before the routine use of prophylaxis, Hughes et al estimated a PJP infection rate in children with acute lymphoblastic leukaemia (ALL) as 22-43%, depending on the stage of the disease, and 25% in children treated for rhabdomyosarcoma (RMS) (12,13).
 Successful PJP chemoprophylaxis with daily co-trimoxazole was demonstrated in a randomised placebo-controlled trial (RCT) in children undergoing treatment for these 2 diseases (12).
 The incidence of PJP over a 2-year period in the placebo group was 21%, whereas there were no cases of PJP in the daily co-trimoxazole group.
 Later Hughes at al demonstrated that co-trimoxazole given on 3 days per week was equally effective (8) and more recently other groups have confirmed the use of cotrimoxazole for 2 days (14,15), or even just one day per week (16) has similar efficacy.

 The use of cotrimoxazole for PJP prophylaxis is well established for children receiving treatment for ALL and bone marrow transplantation.
 (17,18) However evidence – based recommendations for children treated for solid malignancies are less certain.
-A 2007 Cochrane review found only 11 RCTs addressing the question of PJP prophylaxis in non-HIV immunocompromised hosts.
-Of , only 5 included children, all of whom were undergoing treatment for acute leukaemia.
+A 2007 Cochrane review found only 11 RCTs addressed PJP prophylaxis in non-HIV immunocompromised hosts.
+Of which, just 5 included children, all of whom were undergoing treatment for acute leukaemia.
 (19) The review concluded that co-trimoxazole prophylaxis should be considered when the risk of PJP exceeds the rate of severe adverse events associated with the drug.
-A severe adverse event was defined as a complication requiring permanent discontinuation and included leukopaenia, thrombocytopaenia and severe dermatological reactions.
+A severe adverse event was defined as a complication requiring discontinuation of co-trimoxazole and included leukopaenia, thrombocytopaenia and severe dermatological reactions.
 An adverse event rate of 3.1% in adults was described in the 11 RCTs, but no significant adverse events were identified in children receiving cotrimoxazole.
-Subsequent reviews and guidelines on the topic quote this ~3% risk of PJP as a threshold for advocating prophylaxis (17,20) but it cannot logically be applied to children.
+Subsequent reviews and guidelines on the topic quote this ~3% risk of PJP as a threshold for advocating prophylaxis (17,20) but it cannot logically be applied to children if the adverse event rate is lower.
 Furthermore all the studies in the Cochrane review administered co-trimoxazole either daily or three times per week.
 The quoted toxicities may be lower with the equally efficacious twice-weekly regimen.
 (14)

 One might conclude from the 2007 Cochrane review that all immunosuppressed children should be offered prophylaxis as the benefit exceeds the risk.
 However there are theoretical concerns regarding the development of antimicrobial resistance, hypersensitivity reactions and potential bone marrow suppression (see discussion below).